EmblemCompany/hustle-incognito/.traces/_hustleIncognitoContextDiscovery.md

 ## Conclusion

 The Hustle Incognito SDK provides a powerful and flexible interface for interacting with the Hustle AI platform.
-By following the patterns demonstrated in the examples and adhering to best practices, developers can build robust applications that leverage the full capabilities of the platform.
+Recent updates have enhanced the SDK with dynamic tool discovery and selective tool filtering capabilities, providing developers with fine-grained control over AI agent capabilities.

 Key takeaways:
 - Use streaming for interactive applications
+- Leverage `getTools()` for dynamic tool discovery
+- Filter tools with `selectedToolCategories` for context-specific interactions
 - Maintain proper conversation context
 - Handle errors gracefully
-- Leverage the evaluation framework for testing
+- Use Vitest framework for comprehensive testing
 - Follow security best practices with API keys
 - Choose appropriate vaults for different contexts
+- Implement intelligent tool selection based on user queries

+Recent enhancements (v1.3.0+):
+- **Tool Discovery API**: `getTools()` method for runtime tool category discovery
+- **Tool Filtering**: `selectedToolCategories` parameter across all chat methods
+- **Improved Type System**: Extracted `ChatOptions`, `StreamOptions`, and `RawStreamOptions` interfaces
+- **Enhanced Testing**: Vitest integration with optimized timeout and concurrency settings

 For the latest updates and additional examples, refer to the official repository and documentation.